Where to Legally Watch Tokusatsu in English

 Tokusatsu fans in the West have long been left out in the cold when it comes to watching legal streams of their favorite shows, but a shift towards making these shows available in the West has begun in recent years.

-Crunchyroll specializes in bringing the latest anime to viewers hours after they’re broadcast in Japan and have partnered with Tsuburaya in the past which has led to 6 series available with English subtitles on their website.
-Crunchyroll offers free access to their library and a premium subscription for $6.95 a month.
+Crunchyroll specializes in bringing the latest anime to viewers hours after they’re broadcast in Japan and has partnered with Tsuburaya in the past which has led to 5 series available with English subtitles on their website.
+Crunchyroll offers free access to their library and a premium subscription for $7.99 a month.

 Shout!
-Factory has a collection of older and niche programs, but also offers several Super Sentai seasons for streaming.
+Factory has a collection of older and niche programs, but also offers several Super Sentai seasons for streaming and recently announced their TokuSHOUTsu channel which will host Kamen Rider seasons.

 Amazon Prime has recently added several tokusatsu movies in their Prime Video service including kaiju films and the two seasons of Kamen Rider Amazons under the name Amazon Riders.
 Prime Video comes free with an Amazon Prime subscription or viewers can pay independently for it with the price of $12.99 a month.

 TubiTV might be your best bet if you’re looking for Sentai on the go.
-In addition to countless anime titles, Tubi has every Sentai from Zyuranger through GoGoFive, using Shout!
+In addition to countless anime titles, Tubi has every Sentai from Zyuranger through Hurricanger, using Shout!
 Factory’s subtitles.

 The Ultraman franchise features a giant-sized hero fighting giant monsters, often joined by a “science patrol team” who pilot high-tech vehicles to help in the battles.
 The original Ultraman and UltraSeven are well known to older generation tokusatsu fans and mainstream viewers alike thanks in part to nationally broadcast runs they received.
 In the present day, there are more Ultraman shows streaming than any other series at the moment for viewers in the West.